Along with lava and spikes, poison is among the oldest and most common tropes in videogames.

 The virtual world can be a hostile place filled with poisonous pits, plants, mushrooms and animals.
 Well known examples include:

 - Venoms - injected into the body by insect stings or animal bites

-- Toxins - natural poisons found in toxic mushrooms, berries, animals or rotten food, include strongest poisons known
+- Toxins - natural poisons found in toxic mushrooms, berries, dead animals or rotten food

-- Radiation - coming from microwaves or radioactivity, bright light
+- Radiation - coming from microwaves or radioactive zones

 - Soundwaves - explosions, flash-bang grenades.
-Even though not a poison per se, effects are similar and also part of toxicology.
+Not a poison per se, but effects are similar and also part of toxicology

 Examples of Interesting Game Mechanics Resulting from Simulation of Real Poisoning